mlepage/unity-crash-course/README.md

 <img src="screenshots/lesson10.png" alt="Lesson 10 Completed"/>

-We've imported CN Controls into our project, but we still have to use it within our game.
+We've imported the CN Controls library into our project, but we still have to use it within our game.

 In the hierarchy, under Create Other, create a CN Controls Joystick.
 It will appear in the hierarchy view as a CNJoystick under a CNControlCamera.
 You should see it in the game view, and if you run the game, it should react to mouse events.

 Create another joystick and change its anchor to right bottom.
+Now we have a left and right stick.
+The left stick will move the tank, and the right will shoot.

-One more thing: we'll have to ensure the joysticks update before we try to read their values.
+One more thing: we'll have to ensure the virtual joysticks update before we try to read their values.
 We do this by setting a low negative number for the script's execution order.
 In the edit menu, under project settings, script execution order, we can see this has already been done for us: the value for CNAbstractController is -100.

 Now open the TankInput script.
 Add two public variables to hold references to the joystick objects we just created.